spiffe/tornjak/docs/quickstart/README.md

     }
 ```

 More information on this config file format can be found in [our config documentation](../config-tornjak-server.md).

 Additionally, we have sample server-statefulset files in the directory `server-statefulset-examples`.
 We will copy one of them in depending on which deployment scheme you would like.

 ### Choosing the Statefulset Deployment

 Depending on your use case, you can deploy Tornjak in different configurations.
 Note we have deprecated support of the use case where parts of Tornjak run on the same container as SPIRE.

 Currently, we support the following deployment scheme:

 1. Only the Tornjak backend (to make Tornjak API calls)  is run as a separate container on the same pod that exposes only one port (to communicate with the Tornjak backend).
 This deployment type is fully-supported, has a smaller sidecar image without the frontend components, and ensures that the frontend and backend share no memory.

 Using the option below, easily copy in the right server-statefulset file.

-<details><summary><b> 🔴 [Click] For the deployment of only the Tornjak backend (API)</b></summary>
+<details open><summary><b> 🔴 [Click] For the deployment of only the Tornjak backend (API)</b></summary>

 There is an additional requirement to mount the SPIRE server socket and make it accessible to the Tornjak backend container.

 The relevant file is called `backend-sidecar-server-statefulset.yaml` within the examples directory.
 Please copy to the relevant file as follows: